na-na-hi/renget/archive/how2playba.md

 Shoutout to the [newbaguide writer](newbaguide), who specifically made the 'Downloading/Setting up the game' section, and added + edited stuff in the 'Team Formations', '(Re)rolling', 'Commissions', and 'Firing Exercise' sections.
 Big thanks to all the guides I'm linking (and stealing from) as well.
 Your contribution is truly appreciated.

+If I stop updating this guide for longer than a month it's safe to say I died.
+Not planning on dying, but you know.

 Keeping this here for in advance, no one scrolls this far down don't open it ᓀ‸ᓂ https://rentry.org/DressHinaEvent